AdobeDocs/analytics.en/help/import/data-connectors/demandbase-home/demandbase-home.md

 ### Prerequisites for Adobe Customers {#section-ce8963ca1c1741009d842222c6a49063}

 * Must be a current customer of Adobe Analytics.
-* Must be an Adobe Marketing Cloud admin user with permissions to enable Data Connectors.
+* Must be an Adobe Experience Cloud admin user with permissions to enable Data Connectors.
 * Must have at least 1 available and enabled eVar variable within your report suite.
 A second eVar is optional.

 ### Prerequisites for Demandbase Customers {#section-08e14afe216a4b0db9e7e2965894de6f}